hjmschoonvelde/website/_pages/seminar.md

 ---

-**Program of the 7th Mind, Text, and Mining seminar:**
+**Program of the 8th Mind, Text, and Mining seminar:**

-_Q&A (via Skype) with James W. Pennebaker (University of Texas Austin) after which we will have a round table discussion._

-  * **About the speaker:** Professor James Pennebaker is Centennial Liberal Arts Professor of Psychology at the University of Texas at Austin.
-He is a key figure in the study of psychology using text both through his wide-ranging research and through development of the Linguistic Inquiry and Word Count (LIWC) text analysis program, which is being used by many researchers within the social sciences and in industry.
+_Seminar with Pier Tortola (University of Groningen): *The charismatic leadership of the ECB presidency: A language-based analysis*

+  * **About the speaker:** Pier Tortola is a political scientist working at the University of Groningen, where he is Assistant Professor in the department of European Languages and Cultures.

+  * **Abstract: ** There is little doubt that the European Central Bank (ECB), and in particular its presidency, has taken the lead in tackling the euro crisis.
+But can this leadership be also characterised as charismatic?
+This article answers the question by focusing on language -- a key component as well as a reliable indicator of charisma.
+By means of a software?assisted content analysis of the entire corpus of ECB presidential speeches, it is found that the crisis has indeed led to the emergence of the Bank's presidency as a charismatic euro leader.
+This in turn confirms the recent politicisation of the ECB, but at the same time might be seen as mitigating the problems related to the Bank's democratic deficit, to the extent that charisma can be seen, from a Weberian standpoint, as an alternative source of political legitimacy.

-  * **Date and time:** October 18, 2018, 3-5PM (we will start at 3 PM sharp!)
+  * **Date and time:** November 22, 2018, 3-5PM (we will start at 3 PM sharp!)

-  * **Location**: NIOD Institute for War, Holocaust and Genocide studies (Herengracht 380 1016 CJ Amsterdam)
+  * **Location**: Roeterseiland Campus, REC B2.08, University of Amsterdam (Roetersstraat, 1018 WD Amsterdam)

 **About the seminar:** _In various academic fields texts are analysed for indicators of speaker personality, or speaker emotions like disgust, anger, and happiness: concepts which have been shown to drive political behavior or to represent opinions, attitudes or emotionality in relation to certain topics.
 Quantitative analysis of these psychological constructs in the study of historical, social, and political phenomena is burgeoning._